gsalaman/retropie/README.md

 Go into options from main manu, settings, input, and turn on "automatic mouse grab" Next, go to quick menu, controls, port 1 controls and set device type to "mouse, ball only"

+So although this works, setting analog sensitivity in star wars doesn't seem to do anything.  :(

 ## Advmame stuff:
 https://retropie.org.uk/forum/topic/9172/advmame-support-for-hotkey-for-emulator-exit/2